jorbDehmel/colloid-tracking/docs/project_overview.md

 6) Use track file resources to extract velocities and whatnot
 7) Use local graphing resources to visualize data

+# Resources

+This section outlines some of the files included in this git repository.
+If a file is not listed here, it will probably have documentation in the source code.

 ## `simple.py`

 This is a simple file doing only the bare minimum.
 This has no error handling, so over-filtering is likely in some circumstances.
 Additionally, you must manually enter all filepaths by hand.
 If these are deal-breakers, you should instead use `filterer.py`.

 ### Options